iromeo/iot_esp8266_neopixel/README.md

 # Upload FW

 In CLion chose `PLATFORMIO_UPLOAD` target (see `doc/clion_platformion_upload_fw_target.png` screenshot).
-Press "Build" button near target name.
+Press `Build` button near target name.

+P.S: According to PlatformIO + CLion integration implementation you are suppose to use `Build` button instead of `Run` to launch PlatformIO targets.